 in time for lunch on your own at the Lake Yellowstone Hotel.

 This afternoon we gather with our Trip Leaders and make a short transfer to the Storm Point Trail.
 This invigorating walk takes us through shaded old-growth

 lodgepole pine forest, left untouched by the 1988 Yellowstone wildfires, to an

 overlook offering impressive views of Lake Yellowstone.

 We’ll return to the Lake Yellowstone Hotel where we’ll have

-time to check in to our rooms and take a dip in Lake Yellowstone.
+time to check into our rooms and enjoy views of Lake Yellowstone.

 Day 4 - Walk along the Grand Canyon of the Yellowstone

 As the sun rises over beautiful Lake Yellowstone,